12 Best Phishing Protection Software Solutions (2026)

 Find the best anti-phishing software to detect malicious domains before attackers weaponize them.

-• When phishing attacks succeed despite protection, credential monitoring catches stolen passwords on criminal markets before attackers use them.
+• When phishing succeeds despite your tools, credential monitoring catches the stolen passwords on criminal markets before attackers use them.

 Phishing is still the top initial attack vector.
 The average phishing-originated breach costs millions according to IBM’s Cost of a Data Breach Report.